-Whether you're into design or just looking to add a Mid-century modern vibe to your living room, or designing a home office in a Mid-century style, we've got some top tips and gorgeous ideas to get you inspired...
+Mid-century modern design has never really gone out of fashion.
+Easy to live with, instantly stylish and ideal for both period and contemporary homes, it's a look that can be combined carefully with other styles, too.
+Whether you're into design or just looking to add a Mid-century modern vibe to your home we've got some top tips and gorgeous Mid-Century decorating ideas to get you inspired...

 Although its aim was to bring good design to the masses, Mid-century furniture has become extremely collectable today, fetching high prices for pristine examples.
 If you’re lucky enough to come across a tired original at a bargain price, with covering beyond repair, why not revive it for 21st century living?
 Not sure where to start when sourcing vintage pieces?
 Check out our guide to sourcing Mid-century furniture.